Chapter 2.04

 B. Additionally, the mayor shall have all the powers and duties of elective mayor as provided by statute, including, but not limited to:

-A. Pursuant to Government Code Sections 36516 and 36516.5, each member of the Livermore city council, except the mayor, shall receive the salary of $980.00 per month.
-This salary is effective as of the first day after any of the councilmembers begin a new term of office, or beginning December 2, 2007, whichever occurs later.
+B. Pursuant to Government Code Sections 36516 and 36516.5, each member of the Livermore City Council, except the mayor, shall receive compensation in the amount of $1,070 per month effective as of the first day after any of the Council members begins a new term of office, or beginning December 1, 2014, whichever occurs later.
+Subsequent increases to Council member compensation are restricted by the limitations in subsection D of this section.

-B. Pursuant to Government Code Section 36516.1, the elective mayor shall receive a salary of $1,400 per month.
-This salary is effective as of the first day after any of the councilmembers begin a new term of office, or beginning December 2, 2007, whichever occurs later.
+C. Pursuant to Government Code Section 36516.1, the elective mayor shall receive compensation in the amount of $1,490 per month effective as of the first day after any of the Council members begins a new term of office, or beginning December 1, 2014, whichever occurs later.
+Subsequent increases to mayoral compensation are restricted by the limitations in subsection D of this section.

 2.04.040 Term limits.